bhmcarr/react-weather/README.md

 ## Running the app

 Just navigate to the project directory and run
-`npm start` You need node.js installed.
+`npm start` You'll need node.js installed.

 To view the app, navigate to 'localhost:3000' in your web browser.